 8. What makes you different from your competitors?

-Each person and business has something that makes them totally unique.
+Each person and business has something that makes them unique.
 If you are not sure what that “thing” is, have a chat with your web copywriter to help work out what makes you unique.

 Things to Gather